Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MezRAcpczbY.md

 ### Transcript

-> is only one of you allowed to wear a beanie at a time no we, we've done that before as well yeah it's happening with the beanie swap that was really good oh yeah i remember that yeah remember that that was amazing somebody posted on a reddit, the same brand that you have on your yellow beauty and someone was like i got merch
+> is only one of you allowed to wear a beanie at a time no we, we've done that before as well yeah it's happening with the beanie swap that was really good oh yeah I remember that yeah remember that that was amazing somebody posted on a reddit, the same brand that you have on your yellow beauty and someone was like I got merch
 >
 > [Laughter]
 >